jaydeepva/openshift-resources/README.md

 ### openshift-ca
 This explains how to use OpenShift CA and service serving certificates capabilities to enable mTLS between your services

+### storage
+A few examples on how to share storage between containers and how to share storage between containers and external entities